 Police lay no charges against former Unifor head Jerry Dias in alleged bribery case

-Former Unifor president Jerry Dias was not charged as the result of an investigation launched last year into allegations that the longtime union leader accepted a bribe, Toronto police said Thursday.
+TORONTO - Former Unifor president Jerry Dias was not charged as the result of an investigation launched last year into allegations that the longtime union leader accepted a bribe, Toronto Police said Thursday.

 The police's financial crimes unit began investigating the former president of Canada's largest private sector union last spring after the union handed over money Dias allegedly accepted from a supplier of COVID-19 rapid test kits he promoted to members.
 Police said Thursday that the investigation has been concluded.